18 Field Ambulance

 18 Field Ambulance is one of the 16 Royal Canadian Medical Service (RCMS) reserve medical units.
-Situated in Thunder Bay, Ontario, 18 Field Ambulance has a proud reputation among the Canadian Forces.
+Situated in Thunder Bay, Ontario.

 History

 The 18 Field Ambulance was formed in 1921 in Winnipeg.
 Originally it was designated 4 Field Ambulance in order to perpetuate the First World War service of 4 Canadian Field Ambulance, Canadian Expeditionary Force.
 Its war-time predecessor had been formed in Winnipeg on 7 November 1914 and served in France and Flanders 1915–1919 as part of the 2nd Canadian Division.
 During the Second World War, 4 Field Ambulance formed another active service unit, which served first in Italy and later in France and Belgium.